TDS Explained: Comprehensive Guide to Tax Deducted at Source

 The legal provisions and framework governing TDS in India

-The Income Tax Act of 1961 governs the TDS.
+The Income Tax Act of 1961 governs the Tax Deducted at Source.
 The Central Board of Direct Taxes (CBDT) issues other rules and regulations.
 The legal rules order certain entities to deduct TDS while making specific payments.
 The deductor is required to get a unique TAN(Tax Deduction and Collection Account Number).
 They then follow prescribed rates and timelines for TDS deduction and deposit.
+TDS means it covers a wide range of transactions.

 1. Employers: